zama-ai/tfhe-rs/utils/tfhe-backward-compat-data/README.md

 }
 ```

-## Adding a new tfhe-rs release
+## Adding a new tfhe-rs version
-To add data for a new released version of tfhe-rs, you should first add a dependency to that version in the `Cargo.toml` of this project.
-This dependency should only be enabled with the `generate` feature to avoid conflicts during testing.

-You should then implement the `TfhersVersion` trait for this version.
-You can use the code in `data_0_6.rs` as an example.

-## Using the test data
-The data is stored using git-lfs, but they are not pulled by default.
-You need to pull them by running:
+The backward data generation uses a different crate for each version, to avoid having multiple TFHE-rs dependencies.
+To instantiate the crate for the current TFHE-rs version, simply run the following command:
 ```
-make pull_backward_compat_data
+make new_backward_compat_crate
 ```

-To be able to parse the metadata and check if the loaded data is valid, you should add this crate as a dependency with the `load` feature enabled.
+This will create a new folder in `utils/tfhe-backward-compat-data/crates/` with a templated crate for the new version.

+To complete it, you must simply replace the `// <TODO>` comments with your data generating code:
+1. In `src/utils.rs`, copy the `ConvertParams` impl blocks from the previous version.
+Adapt them to the parameter types of the current version.
+2. Update `src/lib.rs`.
+In this file, complete the `seed_prng` method that should seed the shortint and boolean prng for this version.
+Then, add your data generation using the procedure defined [above](#adding-a-test-for-an-existing-type)

+Once this version has been properly released, update the `Cargo.toml` to use the git tag of the release instead of the relative path for the `tfhe` crate dependency.